 As the discussion above indicates, impacts from the various alternatives and the proposed Project are similar in classification for those impacts that are significant and mitigable.
 There are also some slight differences in severity as indicated above for those impacts that are significant and mitigable and for those impacts that are less than significant.
-However, because the Full Removal Alternative would result in a long-term reduction of the significant and unavoidable impact of oil spills and the long term reduction of the potential biological and water resources impacts as a result of fully abandoning the facilities, the Full Removal Alternative is found to be the environmentally superior alternative.
+However, because the Full Removal Alternative is not considered feasible and there are no regulatory requirements for this alternative, this alternative is not considered environmentally superior.
+Finally, although the various alternatives have similar levels of impacts, the reduction of long-term geological impacts to the bluffs from elimination of the additional pipelines under the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative results in this alternative being the environmentally superior alternative.

-Table ES.4Proposed Project Class I ImpactsImpacts That Are Significant and Unavoidable Levels
+Table ES.4Proposed Project Class IImpactsImpacts That Are Significant and Unavoidable Levels